bendemeo/shannonca/README.md

 For full documentation of shannonca's API, see our [Readthedocs page](https://shannonca.readthedocs.io/).

 ## Installation
-**Note:** I have temporarily lost access to my PyPI account, so the version on pip is out of date (specifically, its dependency file lists scikit-learn incorrectly).
-I hope to resolve this in the next week (before end of July 2024).
-In the meantime, please use the version here by cloning the latest version of this repository.
-Apologies for the inconvenience.

 SCA is available via pip:
 ```pip install shannonca```